EA Sports College Football: NCAA Football 14

 NCAA Football 14, the final installment in the series prior to its 11-year hiatus, was released on July 9, 2013.
 The game's cover features former Michigan quarterback Denard Robinson, who was decided by fan voting.
 Robinson was picked over Eddie Lacy, Kenjon Barner, Jarvis Jones, EJ Manuel, Ryan Swope, John Simon, and Tyler Eifert during the voting process.

 EA Sports College Football 25

 EA Sports College Football 25 was released on July 19, 2024 on PS5 and Xbox Series X/S. It is the first installment in the resumption of the series after an 11-year hiatus.
 The game's cover features Quinn Ewers, quarterback for the Texas Longhorns; Travis Hunter, wide receiver and cornerback for the Colorado Buffaloes; and Donovan Edwards, running back for the Michigan Wolverines.

 EA Sports College Football 26

 EA Sports College Football 26 was released on July 10, 2025.
 With Delaware and Missouri State joining the FBS level, they were added to the game.
-The cover athletes are Alabama's Ryan Williams and Ohio State's Jeremiah Smith, both wide receivers.
+The cover athletes are Alabama's Ryan Coleman-Williams and Ohio State's Jeremiah Smith, both wide receivers.

+The game further expanded on features like the NCAA transfer portal and the College Football Playoff.

+EA Sports College Football 27

+EA Sports College Football 27 was released on July 9, 2026.
+With North Dakota State and Sacramento State joining the FBS level, they were added to the game.
+Dante Moore, Kewan Lacy, and Malachi Toney appear on the main cover.

+It is the first title in the series to be released for Microsoft Windows.

+EA Sports College Football Mobile

+A mobile version of the game, called EA Sports College Football Mobile was released on July 9, 2026.

+It is the first title in the series to be released for Android, and also as one of the first mobile game to use the Frostbite game engine.